Bertrand de Jouvenel: Life

 That same year he joined Jacques Doriot's Parti populaire français (PPF).
 He became the editor in chief of its journal L'Émancipation nationale (National Emancipation), wherein he supported fascism.
 He broke with the PPF in 1938 when Doriot supported the Munich Agreement.
+De Jouvenel's mother passionately supported Czechoslovak independence, and so he began his career as a private secretary to Edvard Beneš, Czechoslovakia's first prime minister.

+After the outbreak of World War II, de Jouvenel served briefly in the French army.
+However, following France's defeat in 1940, he stayed in occupied Paris and published Après la Défaite, in which he called for France to join Hitler's New Order.
+He later defended his wartime attitudes—which included contacts with German officials and collaborationist circles—as part of a strategy on behalf of French military networks to gather intelligence about Hitler's plans for France.
+Although this claim was likely true, his private correspondence and writings show that he genuinely wished France would go on to renew its decayed political institutions under a German-led reorganization of Europe.

+De Jouvenel became increasingly pessimistic about the occupation, and about state power in general.
+Beginning in the summer of 1942, he supported the French resistance, fleeing to Switzerland in September 1943 to avoid arrest by German authorities.
+While in exile, he wrote his magnum opus On Power (published in 1945) and caught the attention of neoliberal academics such as Friedrich Hayek and Wilhelm Röpke, leading him to become a founding member of the Mont Pelerin Society in 1947, alongside Hayek, Röpke, Jacques Rueff, and Milton Friedman.

-After the French defeat in 1940 Jouvenel stayed in Paris and under German occupation published Après la Défaite, calling for France to join Hitler's New Order.
-He fled to Switzerland just before the liberation of Paris by the Allies.
-Jouvenel was among the very few French intellectuals to pay respectful attention to the economic theory and welfare economics that emerged during the first half of the 20th century in Austria, Italy, the United Kingdom, and the United States.
-However, he is against government-enforced redistribution in his work The Ethics of Redistribution.
+He was among the very few French intellectuals to pay respectful attention to the economic theory and welfare economics that emerged during the first half of the 20th century in Austria, Italy, the United Kingdom, and the United States.
+However, he was against government-enforced redistribution in his work The Ethics of Redistribution.

-Jouvenel's mother passionately supported Czechoslovakian independence, and so he began his career as a private secretary to Edvard Beneš, Czechoslovakia's first prime minister.
-In 1947, along with Friedrich Hayek, Jacques Rueff, and Milton Friedman, he founded the Mont Pelerin Society.
-Later in life, de Jouvenel established the Futuribles International in Paris.

-Dennis Hale of Boston College has co-edited two volumes of essays by Jouvenel.
+Dennis Hale of Boston College has co-edited two volumes of essays by de Jouvenel.

-Later in his life, Jouvenel's views shifted back to the left.
+Later in his life, de Jouvenel's views shifted back to the left.
 In 1960, he complained to Milton Friedman that the Mont Pelerin Society had "turned increasingly to a Manichaeism according to which the state can do no good and private enterprise can do no wrong."
 He was sympathetic to the student protests of 1968 and critical of the Vietnam War.
 He also expressed support for the Socialist François Mitterrand.

 Sternhell controversy

-Zeev Sternhell published a book, Ni Droite, ni Gauche ("Neither Right nor Left"), accusing De Jouvenel of having had fascist sympathies in the 1930s and 1940s.
+Zeev Sternhell published a book, Ni Droite, ni Gauche ("Neither Right nor Left"), accusing de Jouvenel of having had fascist sympathies in the 1930s and 1940s.
 De Jouvenel sued in 1983, claiming nine counts of libel, two of which the court upheld.
 However, Sternhell was neither required to publish a retraction nor to strike any passages from future printings of his book.